WGLab/VirTect/README.md

 ## Reference

-Khan A, Stucky A, Parish P. Sedghizadeh, Daniel A, Zhang Xi, Wang K, Zhong JF, **Detection of human papillomavirus in cases of head and neck squamous cell carcinoma by RNA-seq and VirTect**, Mol Oncol.
+Khan A, Liu Q, Chen X, Stucky A, Parish P. Sedghizadeh, Adelpour D, Zhang X, Wang K, Zhong JF, **Detection of human papillomavirus in cases of head and neck squamous cell carcinoma by RNA-seq and VirTect**, Mol Oncol.
 2018 Dec 30. doi: 10.1002/1878-0261.12435.

 ## More information